KxSystems/embedPy/README.md

 ```

-### Getting attributes from Python objects
+### Attributes

 We can retrieve the value of a particular attribute of a Python object using `.p.attr` or `.p.pyattr`.

-As before with the eval functions, `.p.attr` will attempt to convert the Python object to q data and `.p.pyattr` will return the Python object unconverted to q.
+As before with the eval functions, `.p.attr` will attempt to convert the Python object to q data and `.p.pyattr` will return the Python object as `foreign`.
 ```q
 p)class AnObject(object):pass     # These lines define a simple object with two attributes p)anobject=AnObject()